SueMottet/School_District_Analysis/README.md

 ![after NaN District Summary image](/Resources/after_NAN_district_summary.png)

 ## School Summary
-The school summary information changed after the replacement but only for Thomas High School and data change would likely not be evident to data users (the school board and superintendent).
+The school summary information changed after the replacement but only for Thomas High School and the data change would likely not be evident to data users (the school board and superintendent).
 It looks like removing the ninth grade testing scores made Thomas High School math, reading, and overall tesing numbers improve.

 The School Summary before the Thomas ninth grade data replacement work is performed is shown here:
 ![pre NaN School Summary image](/Resources/pre_NAN_school_summary.png)